joznia/alphatype/README.md

 Only alpha characters are supported, in lowercase only.

-The following symbols are also supported.
+The following symbols are also supported:

 - .
 - '